 Finally, let’s subtract his liabilities (the things he owes money on):

 This is the really impressive part of thestradman’s net worth.
 Why?
 He doesn’t owe money on anything!
-He owns all of his cars outright, and he rents a room in his friends house.
-In other words, he isn’t tied down with anything (like a house or a warehouse) that has a big mortgage on it.
+He owns all of his cars outright, and he rents a room in his friend’s house.
+In other words, he isn’t tied down with anything (like a house) that has a big mortgage on it.
 There are a couple things he is spending money every month on though:

 I think I’m becoming numb to very high net worth values of automotive YouTubers.
 I was a lot more excited after calculating the net worth of TJ hunt, but doing it now for thestradman isn’t so shocking for me.
 As a matter of fact, I had a suspicion it was going to be this high even before giving it any thought.